 IF YOU WANT TO HELP WILDLIFE IN GENERAL, EATING ORGANIC FOOD IS ONE OF THE BEST WAYS.

-eat as much organic food as you can - its getting cheaper and many supermarkets have organic vegetables and fruit as standard now. look for the labels. organic farms have more than twice as much wildlife as 'normal' (chemical) farms.
+Eat as much organic food as you can - its getting cheaper and many supermarkets have organic vegetables and fruit as standard now. look for the labels.
+Organic farms have more than twice as much wildlife as 'normal' (chemical) farms.

 If you have a cat this is even more reason to grow wild plants in your garden to provide birds with protection.
-Even if your cat kills some of the fledglings, it is still better that the has somewhere to nest.
+Even if your cat kills some of the fledglings, it is still better that the bird has somewhere to nest.
 There is nowhere on this planet that is free of predators.
 Nowhere birds can nest free of the influence of owned and feral (wild living) cats.
 So go ahead and put up feeders and nest boxes.
-Grow as many thorny rose bushes and trees like hawthron and spindle berry and nurture or set aside wild areas with brambles (blackberries).
+Grow as many thorny rose bushes and trees like hawthorn and spindle berry and nurture or set aside wild areas with brambles (blackberries).
 Feed the birds with shop-bought products, but even more importantly, grow native wild plants as these will feed the wildlife on the foods they have eaten for millions of years.